The Continued Adventures of Ilya Muromets

 The Norsemen in "13th Warrior" were able both to ride horses and to handle ships.
 As the Russians, Ukrainians, whatever, spread farther east (which for them was like the wild WEST for us), this double skill set served them well, though horseback travel gradually grew MORE important.
 Becoming aware of the far-traveling Turkic peoples, they were particularly impressed by the Kazakhs of what is now Kazakhstan.
 Imitation is the sincerest form of flattery; equestrian Russians began to call themselves KAZAKI {=Cossacks!}.
 A comparable instance of emulation occurred in our cowboy days: the Spanish word for a cowboy {vaquero} became "buckaroo," the alternate noun for a cowboy.

-The city-state of Kiev {rhyming with "leave," NOT pronounced as "kee-EVV"} was to be the first explicitly Christian state in Russia, Ukraine, whatever!!!
+Late in the tenth Christian century, the city-state of Kiev {rhyming with "leave," NOT pronounced as "kee-EVV"} was to be the first explicitly Christian state in Russia, Ukraine, whatever!!!
 But to learn about the number-one villain of our saga, we need to rewind Eastern European history to a time when Christians thereabouts were a scattered minority.
 Slavic polytheists especially worshiped Perun {similar to Thor} and Yarilo {a fertility god and keeper of nature}.
 Human sacrifice was practiced, as the above-cited movie illustrated; but it was nowhere near as bad as the Aztecs, because NOBODY was as bad as the Aztecs.

 KOSCHEI: Am I mistaken, or are some of your long-time crewmen missing?